chrisnoonan98675/site/xl-deploy/concept/netscaler-plugin.markdown

 - load balancer
 ---

-The Citrix NetScaler Application Delivery Controller (netscaler) plugin adds capability for managing deployments done to application and web servers whose traffic is managed by a NetScaler load-balancing device.
+The Citrix NetScaler Application Delivery Controller plugin allows XL Deploy to manage deployments to application and web servers whose traffic is managed by a NetScaler load-balancing device.

 ## Features

-Allows servers / services to be taken out of the load balancing pool before a deployment and put back after the deployment has been performed.
+* Take servers or services out of the load balancing pool before deployment
+* Put servers or services back into the load balancing pool after deployment is complete

 ## Functionality